The Pandoro Ravioli with a heart of pistachio and mascarpone cream is a recipe I propose to recycle the leftover Pandoro from the Holiday days.

 - 1 Teaspoon

-To make the Ravioli with pandoro with a heart of pistachio and mascarpone cream, let’s start with the cream.
-Take a bowl and pour in two tablespoons of mascarpone and two tablespoons of pistachio cream and mix until you get a smooth and well-blended mixture.
-Cut two not too thin slices from the pandoro by cutting it vertically to get two nice wide surfaces.
-At this point, lay the two pandoro slices on a work surface and use the silicone rolling pin to flatten them.
-Don’t overdo it, or it might become too crumbly.
+To make the Pandoro Ravioli with a heart of pistachio and mascarpone cream, we start with the cream.
+Take a bowl and pour in two tablespoons of mascarpone and two tablespoons of pistachio cream and work until you get a smooth and well-blended mixture.
+Cut two not too thin slices from the pandoro by cutting it vertically to get two nice broad surfaces.

 Place the cream with a teaspoon in the center of the disc.
-Remember that for each ravioli, we need 2 discs.
-Don’t overdo the cream, or you risk them not closing well.
-Place the other disc on top of the cream and use a fork to close the edges, giving the classic fresh pasta ravioli effect.
-Arrange the ravioli on a plate and let them rest in the fridge.
-After at least 3 hours from their preparation, they will be ready to be served.
-Sprinkle them with powdered sugar, and if you want to create the Mooncake effect, you can do so by using a stencil as I did and drawing the design you like most on the surface of our dessert.
+Keep in mind that for each raviolo, you need 2 discs.
+Don’t overdo the amount of cream; otherwise, they won’t seal well.
+Place the other disc on top of the cream and seal the edges with a fork, giving it the classic fresh pasta ravioli effect.
+Place the ravioli on a plate and let them rest in the refrigerator.

 Storage of Pandoro Ravioli: